toliaqat/xenon-wiki/service-framework-performance.md

  * PUT Persisted service, in process (no socket I/O) (64MB limit): 50,000 ops/sec
  * POST (service creation) Persisted service, in process (no socket I/O) (4G limit): 30,000 ops/sec
  * POST (service creation) Persisted, Immutable service, in process (no socket I/O) (4G limit): 30,000 ops/sec

+## Index/Query Throughput
 The [lucene document index service](./luceneDocumentIndexService#performance) has more details on indexing and query throughput.

 ### Multiple node
- * Durable, replicated service, 3 nodes (4GB limit): 12,000 PUT ops/sec
+ * Durable, replicated service, 3 nodes (4GB limit): 8,000 PUT ops/sec

 The TestNodeGroupService.replication test method should be run with sufficiently large operation limit and test duration.
 It logs the throughput, per action, at the end of the test:
 `
 [doReplication][Total operations: 630000]
 [Total ops for POST: 9000, Throughput (ops/sec): 7032.109307]